SofiaMFonseca/routes/README.md

 # Design Figma for the project [here](https://www.figma.com/file/5cPiXC5sBQc4B4wIZKlI3i/Desafio-Rotas-React)

+## Correction criteria for this task:

+1) Three working top navigation bar links (Home, Products, About Us).
+2) Active route from the top bar highlighted in the top bar.
+3) "Home" link (little house in the upper right corner) working.
+4) Three working product navigation bar links (Computers, Electronics, Books).
+5) Product navigation bar active route highlighted.
+6) "Not Found" page should appear for any route not configured.
+7) The routes, as well as the component folders, must follow the following hierarchy:
+  - "/"
+    - "home"
+    - "products/"
+      - "computers"
+      - "electronics"
+      - "books"
+    - "about"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.